-The financial aid application process is not easy to navigate (even for seasoned counselors!) and constantly changing to make things more complicated.
-Come financial aid application time, you probably see many students confused or concerned about not only the funding they’re eligible for but even where to begin.
-Students should know they have options when it comes to finding the funding they need to pay for college and that they shouldn’t bank on one source of funding when applying for financial aid.
+The financial aid application process is not easy to navigate, even for seasoned counselors, and constantly undergoes changes that further complicates it.
+Come financial aid application time, many students are confused and concerned with the basics, much less how much funding they can receive.
+Students should know they have options when it comes to finding the funding they need to pay for college and shouldn’t rely on one source of funding when applying for financial aid.

-We’ve prepared a number of resources to help you guide students through the financial aid process, as it’s only going to be easier for them if they have all of the information they need.
-Browse through our site to get tips and financial aid information for educators on how to introduce students to financial aid and debunk those myths that paying for college is out of their reach.
+We have prepared a number of resources to help guide students through the financial aid process, as it will be simpler with more resources readily available.
+Browse through our site to find tips and financial aid information for educators and how to introduce students to financial aid.
+Debunk any and all myths that paying for college is out of students’ reach.

-Federal aid will always be an importance piece of a student’s financial aid package and applying for it can be intimidating for students who aren’t familiar with applications that ask for things like their parents’ income and savings.
-For those students – or parents – who need some help filling out that first Free Application for Federal Student Aid, or FAFSA, their high school counselors or intended college’s financial aid officers will often be important resources for information and advice.
-It’s important to stress the importance of filling out that FAFSA as soon as it’s available (January 1st of each year) and following the directions carefully so that there won’t be any delays in the processing of that application.
-Many colleges dole out federal funding on a first-come, first-serve basis until it’s gone and as funding levels may change annually, it’s important for students to be very aware of those deadlines.
+Federal aid will always be an importance piece of a student’s financial aid package and applications may be intimidating for students who aren’t familiar with applications that require things such as their parents’ income and savings.
+For those students – or parents who need help completing their first Free Application for Federal Student Aid, or FAFSA, high school counselors and/or intended college’s financial aid officers will serve excellent resources.
+It is crucial to fill out FAFSA applications as soon as it is available (January 1st of each year) and following the directions carefully so that there won’t be any delays in the application process.
+Many colleges dole out federal funding on a first-come, first-serve basis until it’s gone.
+As funding levels may change annually, it’s important for students to be aware of the deadlines.